doi-foundation/doi-website/content/the-foundation/board-and-governance.md

 {{< figure src="/images/board/steven.jpg" title="Ke Chun-Xiao" height="100px" >}}

 Ke Chunxiao (Steven) is the Senior Editor at CNKI for DOI services.
 He has been engaged in the research and management of Digital Publishing, Knowledge Service and International Communication for a long time.
-He previously worked as a Vice President of CNKI engaged in the construction of World Knowledge Big Data.
+He previously worked as a Vice President of CNKI, engaged in the construction of World Knowledge Big Data.
 Prior to that he was in charge of the research work of Beijing International Science and Technology Cooperation Base of Digital Publishing Technology.
 Steven holds a doctorate from the school of Journalism and Communication at Qinghua University and a masters in information science from the Graduate University of Chinese Academy of Sciences.

 <br>